 Are you traveling to Bali in March?
 Then check out the information below so you’re well prepared to blend in with the locals.

-The highlight of the day before Nyepi without a doubt are the Ogoh-Ogoh parades.
-During sunset (between 5pm and 6pm) the Balinese parade the streets of their village with their gigantic statues, which took them approximately two months (and probably a whole lot of Bintangs) to build.
+The highlight of the day before Nyepi without a doubt is the Ogoh-Ogoh parades.
+During sunset (between 5 pm and 6 pm) the Balinese parade the streets of their village with their gigantic statues, which took them approximately two months (and probably a whole lot of Bintangs) to build.
 Ogoh-Ogohs are made of bamboo and paper and represent evil creatures.
-During the parade a passionate but deafening mixture of the kulkul, claxons, gamelan and drum music is played.
+During the parade, a passionate but deafening mixture of the kulkul, claxons, gamelan and drum music is played.
 The idea is to make as much noise as possible to scare away evil spirits.

 The most important and sacred Hindu holiday in Bali, Nyepi Day, is also a general public holiday throughout the rest of Indonesia.
 Nyepi Day is part of the 6 days lasting Balinese New Year celebrations.
 As opposed to most other cultures in the world, where people often flock to the streets to celebrate the arrival of the new year with music, dance and fireworks, in Bali the streets go empty, and the island turns all dark and quiet.
 That’s why Nyepi Day is also often referred to as Silence Day.